rust-lang/cargo/src/doc/guide.md

 conduit = "0.7"
 ```

-You check out a local copy of `conduit`, let's say in your `~/src` directory:
+You check out a local copy of `conduit`, let’s say in your `~/src` directory:

 ```shell
 $ cd ~/src
 $ git clone https://github.com/conduit-rust/conduit.git
 ```

-You'd like to have `conduit-static` use your local version of `conduit`,
+You’d like to have `conduit-static` use your local version of `conduit`,
 rather than the one on GitHub, while you fix the bug.

 Cargo solves this problem by allowing you to have a local configuration